release-it/release-it/docs/github-releases.md

 - Use `--no-npm` to skip publishing to npm if there's a `package.json`.

 Use the other options to update the release, such as `--github.assets` to add assets.
-Note that the `draft` and `prerelease` options are `false` by default, but can be set explicitly using e.g. `--no-github.draft` or `--github.draft`.
+Note that the `draft` and `preRelease` options are `false` by default, but can be set explicitly using e.g. `--no-github.draft` or `--github.draft`.

 Example command to add assets and explicitly toggle the draft status to "published":